-Table 17 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
+Table 18 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
 Maps 22, 23 and 24 illustrate this.
 The figures beneath the table express the nitrate limit (and Ireland's derogation) under the Nitrates Directive in terms of livestock densities.
 Discharges related to agriculture can affect the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of pesticides and herbicides can introduce a range of harmful chemicals to the water environment.

-Over 40% of the area of this catchment is farmed land but the estimates of livestock density and fertiliser usage are lower than the national averages.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not highlight any risk areas from diffuse sources (Map 13).
-However, the prevalence of wet soils in the catchment (Map 5) could result in runoff from agricultural land and the steep slopes (Map 4) could increase the risk of runoff.
-Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring and therefore agriculture could possibly be affecting shellfish water quality in this shellfish area.
+Approximately 75% of the area of this catchment is farmed land and the estimate of livestock density is equal to the national averages whereas the estimates of fertiliser usage are higher than the national averages.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, identifies several diffuse risk areas in the catchment (Map 13).
+However, the soils in the catchment are predominantly dry (Map 5) and the low lying nature of the catchment (Map 4) means that the risk of runoff from agricultural land is low.
+Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring and, therefore, agriculture could possibly be affecting shellfish water quality in this shellfish area.